sundararajan-rajendr/SONiC/doc/mgmt/SONiC_OC_ARP_NDP_clear_support_HLD.md

 |    Keyword    | Description |
 |:-----------------:|:-----------:|
-| interface Ethernet/PortChannel/VLAN/Management| This option clears the neighbors' entries matching the interface.
-The Management interface translates to "eth" internally.
+| interface Ethernet/PortChannel/VLAN/Management*| This option clears the neighbors' entries matching the interface.
 | A::B | This options clears the neighbors' entries matching the particular IPv6 address.

 Command Mode: User EXEC